conradakunga/Blog/_posts/2025-09-21-random-sampling-of-arrays-in-c-net.md

 24 3 22 9 3 10 2 18 15 21
 ```

+GetItems also works with [Spans](https://learn.microsoft.com/en-us/dotnet/api/system.span-1?view=net-9.0).

 ### TLDR

-The `Random.GetItems` method can be used to randomly sample elements of an `array`.
+**The `Random.GetItems` method can be used to randomly sample elements of an `array`.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-09-21%20-%20RandomSample).

 Happy hacking!